Vancarii/whistlerbubbletea/README.md

 # Whistler Bubble Tea 🧋
-A simple client-side website refactor for a small bubble tea website based in Whistler, BC.
+A simple client-side website refactored for a small bubble tea business based in Whistler, BC.

 Check it out! www.whistlerbubbletea.ca